webdriverio/webdriverio/docs/CustomCommands.md

 ### Overwriting native commands

 You can also overwrite native commands with `overwriteCommand`.
-It is highly unrecommended to do that because it may lead to unpredictable behavior of framework!
-Overall approach is similar to `addCommand`, the only difference is that first argument in command function is original function, please see some examples below.
+It is not recommended to do this because it may lead to unpredictable behavior of the framework!
+The overall approach is similar to `addCommand`, the only difference is that the first argument in the command function is the original function that you are about to overwrite.
+Please see some examples below:

 NOTE: examples below assumes sync mode.
 If you are not using it don't forget to add async/await.